darahea/joule_extensibility/tutorials/weather/step2/index.md

-# Fetch Weather - Step 2: Create the weather capability and sceneario
+# Fetch Weather - Step 2: Create the weather capability and scenario

 In this step, we will add the new weather capability to our assistant.